 As banking services have become highly digitized in a way that money is transferred in a click of a finger rather than the traditional two to three days.

 Clients for banking may have increased through the years but the grievances due to payment issues have risen.
-This is mainly due to network or server issues which occur and the client fails to get the information regarding the same.
+This is mainly due to network or server issues that occur and the client fails to get the information regarding the same.

 Data mining helps the bank assist their clients by giving them the appropriate data for problem-solving of their clients regarding payments.